-Mortgage rates remain near a two-year low as the huge rally in bonds continues this morning.
+Mortgage rates for March 27, 2019 remain near a two-year low as the huge rally in bonds continues this morning.
 At the open the 10y Treasury yield moved well below 2.40% (more on that below) as investors rushed in to buy bonds.
 Conforming and FHA fixed mortgage rates remain the most attractive terms available.

 I mentioned yesterday to be cautious when it comes to thinking mortgage rates can continue to make big moves lower.
 These sorts of sharp moves down don’t happen often however when they do we usually see mortgage rates bounce higher (further explained later in today’s post).
 If current mortgage rates make sense for your financial situation avoid the “let’s wait and see” approach.
 Waiting too long may end up costing you more in the long run.

 Mortgage Backed Security FNMA 4.0 opened the day at 102.98, and FNMA 3.5 opened the day at 101.63.
 The 10y Treasury yield started the day at the 2.38% level.
 The Treasury market continues to outperform the Mortgage Backed Securities market.

 The move down in the 10y treasury has been one of the biggest moves I’ve seen in the last 14 years.
 In a little over 4 months it’s moved from 3.25% to below 2.40% which ended up bringing mortgage rates down as well.